 Insert the details here of the parties’ respective financial details.
-Full and frank disclosure should be made or the court will most likely change the financial arrangements if on divorce it transpires there was not full disclosure (and also the party hiding their assets will be defrauding the other and be liable (a) to be sued by the other and (b) guilty of the crime of fraud).
+Full and frank disclosure should be made.
+If not, the court will most likely change the financial arrangements if on divorce.
+Also the party hiding their assets will be defrauding the other.
+They will be liable (a) to be sued by the other and (b) guilty of the crime of fraud.
 Delete subheading 6 if there are no other relevant details.

 In accordance with clause 13.1, insert the details here of the way in which the property in the family home is being divided.